bmwoolf/Polaris/architecture/README.md

 ### Key Design Principles (for Cursor)

 1. Separation of Concerns: each module has a single, clear responsibility
-2. Safety First: sequence data is sealed and export is prevented
-3. Modularity: components can be used independently or together
+2. Modularity: components can be used independently or together
-4. Type Safety: comprehensive type hints and dataclasses
+3. Type Safety: comprehensive type hints and dataclasses
-5. Clean Interfaces: simple, well-documented public APIs
+4. Clean Interfaces: simple, well-documented public APIs

 ## Usage